pmascal/homework2/README.md

 Recall our team assignments [defined here](https://github.com/me701/homework2_teams/).
 Do the following:

+  0. Fork and clone your partner's (the person after you) repository (you will need to be given access).
-  1. Add your partner's (the person after you) repository as a remote
+  1. Add your partner's repository as a remote.
-  2. Fetch and checkout your partner's `master` branch and use it to create a new branch named `dev` in your own, local repository
+  2. Fetch and checkout your partner's `master` branch and use it to create a new branch named `dev` in your own, local repository.
   3. Modify your partner's `temperature.sh` script to output the temperature in Kelvin, too.
   4. Commit any changes and `push` to *your* GitHub repository as a new remote branch named `dev`.
   5. Make a *pull request* from your remote `dev` branch into your partner's `master` branch